pusher-community/real-time-laravel/activity-streams/activities.md

 We clearly don't have time to build a full social network.
 But we can support a few simple activities in order to demonstrate how events can be used to represent each activity type.

-If time, we can also look at ensuring only authenticated users can subscribe to an activities channel.

 ## Create the Controller and View

 <i class="fa fa-rocket fa-2"></i> Let's start by creating a plain controller: